tromp/cuckoo/README.md

 (incurring long latencies), then mining will require large investments in RAM but relatively little power.

-Bitcoin mining is all computation and no memory.

-Litecoin mining requires 128KB of memory per scrypt instance but only 1024 random accesses, with negligable latency.

-Primecoin mining has a sieving and a modular exponentiation component, the latter of which is pure computation, while the former requires a few megabytes of memory (with non-random access).

-Protoshares mining with Momentum requires 512MB but performs at least one complex SHA512 computation for each memory access, with a choice of algorithms some of which avoid random access.

-The memory requirements above are not absolute but allow a trade-off between time and memory.

 Cuckoo Cycle represents a breakthrough in three important ways:

 1) it performs only one very cheap siphash computation for about 3.3 random accesses to memory,